yatesdr/dazzle/README.md

 5. Two 470 ohm resistors
 6. One 22k ohm resistor
 7. One TRS 1/8 audio plug
+8.  m3 and m4 socket head screws for assembling the case.
-8. Various wire, heat-shrink, solder, and hot glue.
+9. Various wire, heat-shrink, solder, and hot glue.
-9. Cables to connect everything
+10. Cables to connect everything - in particular a right-angle USB-c to USB-a cable for the Launchpad Mini MK3.

 ## Building it
-1. Print the files from STL's - modify if desired.
+1. Print the files from STL's - modify if desired in the Fusion 360 files provided.
+Install the Pi4.
 2. Install the panel mounts in the print for XLR, USB-C, and RJ-45 jacks.
 Wire them into the Pi4 as appropriate.
 The USB-C passthrough is intended for powering the Pi.
-3. Build the output circuit.
-The Pi4 has a TRRS output built in, and we want to sum that to mono at the XLR output.
-I used a headphone jack cable to plug into the Pi4 (TRS 1/8) together with two 470 ohm resistors to sum L/R, and a 22k ground impedance resistor, all installed right at the XLR patch point.
-If you skip this step and try to wire it directly you'll probably get hum and a poor audio output.
+3. Build the audio output mono mix circuit.
+The Pi4 has a TRRS output built in, and we want to sum that to mono at the XLR output so we can use normal WAV files in stereo or mono.
+I used an inexpensive headphone cable to plug into the Pi4 (TRS 1/8) together with two 470 ohm resistors to sum L/R, and a 22k ground impedance resistor, all installed right at the XLR patch point.
+If you skip this step and try to wire it directly you'll probably get hum and a poor audio output, but you can experiment with other output strategies if you want.
+4. Install the LaunchPad Mini and clamp it down - There are two 4mm bolts to hold the launchpad in the case.
-4. Power the board - Its' meant to be powered over usb-c, so you can use a power bank or just plug it in like normal using the passthrough.
+5. Power it up - It's designed to be powered over usb-c, so you can use a power bank or just plug it into 120v power using a Pi4 power addapter and the passthrough.

 ## How to use